paulvmking/Wanderers-Way/README.md

  - Many solutions were tried but none gave desired effect, most kept hiding or showing the wrong divs for the button selection.
  - After using toggle a few times while trying to solve the issue I read that toggle can take true and false values so I syncronised each div to true or false depending which button was clicked and it worked with desired effect.

+5.Issue with greeting to user not displaying, tried to use innerHTML and appendChild to fix.
+ - Solved by creating a new element with variable as the original was a string and not a node that could be appended, also the class was not targeted the ID was targeted instead to be more specific to where I wanted it appended.
 ## Known Bugs

 # Deployment